SCCWRP/ASCI/README.md

 pmmiscr <- pmmifun(demo_algae_tax, demo_algae_sitedata)
 ```

-The output from each function is a list of data frames with the relevant score information.
+The output from each function is a `list` with the relevant score information.

 ```r
 names(oescr)